sungmen999/CassiaSDKGuideClone/RESTful-API.md

 specification.

 ## Common Parameters
-Here are common parameters for RESTful API:
+Here are common parameters for the RESTful API:

 | Parameter | Description |
 |-----------|-------------|